 The emergence of bona fide competitors for VMware products creates significant opportunities for IT buyers, especially those deploying new applications.
 This document answers the following questions:

 - What are core drivers for server virtualization?

 - How does server virtualization affect the datacenter?

 - How are viable new competitive products affecting the vendor landscape?

 - How and under what circumstances should IT buyers create a strategy to migrate to a multiple hypervisor strategy?

 "Hypervisors have been a catalyst for datacenter transformation," says Gary Chen, research manager for IDC's Enterprise Virtualization Software program.
 "When organizations are deploying virtualization, they must consider that this is not just a server issue; virtualization will change the way everything in the datacenter works and requires a holistic, end-to-end approach.
 Nonetheless, it is an essential part of the cloud of the future."

-Cloud system software, Hybrid clouds, Hypervisors, IT buyer, Infrastructure and platform clouds, Infrastructure as a service, Networking virtualization, Platform as a service, Public cloud services, Server virtualization, System and network management software, Virtual machine software, Virtualization
+Cloud system software, Hybrid clouds, Hypervisors, Infrastructure and platform clouds, Infrastructure as a service, Networking virtualization, Platform as a service, Public cloud services, Server virtualization, System and network management software, Technology buyer, Virtual machine software, Virtualization